cpputest/cpputest.github.io/manual.markdown

 * *-ojunit* output to JUnit ant plugin style xml files (for CI systems)
 * *-k* package name, Add a package name in JUnit output (for classification in CI systems)

-Note that you cannot specify more than one -s|sg parameter and one -s|sn parameter.
+Note that you cannot specify more than one -s&#124;sg parameter and one -s&#124;sn parameter.
 Since "TEST(group, name)" is equivalent to -sggroup -sgname, you should only use one or the other.

 <a id="memory_leak_detection"> </a>